gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 <p><a href="{{site.github.url}}/files/2019/01/correlation.png"><img src="{{site.github.url}}/files/2019/01/correlation.png" width="80%" alt="Correlation"></a></p>

 -   Reminder: Shopify is still helping Breitbart, Rebel Media, and other populist rage sites stay in business.
 Are the people who work there proud of [what they've helped those sites achieve](https://www.cbc.ca/news/world/us-supreme-court-transgender-military-ban-1.4987798)?
 Do they think about [the lives they've helped destroy](https://www.theguardian.com/technology/2019/jan/23/conspiracy-theories-internet-survivors-truth)?
 Or do they just not think about it?

--   "Do I need to be liked?
-Absolutely not.
-I like to be liked.
-I enjoy being liked.
-I have to be liked.
-But it's not like this compulsive need to be liked, like my need to be praised." - Michael Scott